The Forbes Funds Board

 Maxwell King is the President and CEO of The Pittsburgh Foundation.
 His career has spanned more than four decades, and has included time as an editor and writer on newspapers and magazines, leadership of two of the important institutions in the American philanthropic community, and service on numerous civic boards and committees.
 Mr. King retired as president of The Heinz Endowments in Pittsburgh in 2008, and then served for two years as director of the Fred Rogers Center for Early Learning and Children's Media at Saint Vincent College in Latrobe, Pa.
 Mr. King spent nearly a decade as president of The Heinz Endowments in Pittsburgh, known as one of the most innovative and enterprising foundations in the country.
 From 1990 to 1998, Mr. King served as editor of the Philadelphia Inquirer, during which time he had responsibility for The Inquirer’s news operations and its Editorial Board.
 Mr. King received his Bachelor of Arts degree cum laude from Harvard University in 1967, and attended the Stanford Executive Program at Stanford University's Graduate School of Business.

-Nancy Rackoff is Secretary of the Board of Directors of The Pittsburgh Foundation, is a partner with the Pittsburgh law firm, Tener, Van Kirk, Wolf & Moore, P.C., affiliated with Buchanan, Ingersoll and Rooney, P.C., where she specializes in estate and trust planning and administration.
+Nancy Rackoff is Secretary of the Board of Directors of The Pittsburgh Foundation, and is a member at the law firm of Eckert Seamans when she focuses her practice on advising individuals in the development and implementation of strategies for estate planning, wealth transfer, and charitable giving — as well as the administration and taxation of estates and trusts and business succession matters.
 She is a member of the Board of Directors of Gateway Bank and a member of the boards of Manchester Bidwell Corporation, where she also serves on the Executive Committee, and the Carnegie Hero Commission.
 She is former President of the Board of Directors of Forward Housing Corporation, a nonprofit organization serving the housing needs of senior citizens and serves as a member of the Professional Ethics Committee of the Allegheny County Bar Association.

 Patrick Dowd, Ph.D., is the inaugural executive director of Allies for Children, a child advocacy nonprofit dedicated to being a bold voice for policy changes that improve the lives of children.
 Prior to that, Patrick served as a local elected official for almost a decade.
 On the Pittsburgh Board of Education, he helped build a strong coalition that ushered in an era of robust education reform that focused on academic excellence and accountability.
 He later was elected to the Pittsburgh City Council, where he chaired the Intergovernmental Affairs Committee, which is responsible for legislation worth hundreds of millions of dollars.
 Again, he helped build coalitions to advance policies.
 Before serving as a full-time elected official, he taught high school history and economics.
 He is a life trustee of the Carnegie Library of Pittsburgh.